 Use the self timer in the camera app to set a delay between pressing the shutter button and the photo being taken.
 This allows you to set up your shot and get into place before the shot is taken, especially if you’re outside of the reach of your iPhone.

 Use burst mode.
 Burst mode continuously captures ten photos per second which is great for taking action shots or capturing different expressions on your face.

 Use a tripod instead of your hands.
-A tripod will hold the iPhone steady so you can move much farther from your phone than arm’s length.
+An iPhone tripod, together with an iPhone tripod mount, will hold the iPhone steady so you can move much farther from your phone than arm’s length.
 You can also use the Apple earphones as a remote shutter release, or purchase a remote control shutter for your iPhone.

 Now that you have the right tools and equipment to take the photos, let’s take a look at ten ways to create unique self portraits with your iPhone.

 We usually think of an iPhone self portrait as a face photographed at arms length.
 Instead, try telling a story with your self portrait that doesn’t require you to focus on the face.

 Use the Apple earphones to snap the photo from a different angle.
 Or use the timer and a tripod to step farther than arms length.

 Focus on another part of your body like your hands cradling a coffee mug.
 Try to think outside the box and change your perspective to create an “un-selfie”.

 2. Add Some Mystery